Chuck Noll: Pittsburgh Steelers

-He led the team to continued dominance, winning Super Bowl X the following year over the Dallas Cowboys, making the Steelers the second team to ever repeat Super Bowl titles.
+He led the team to continued dominance, winning Super Bowl X the following year over the Dallas Cowboys, making the Steelers the third team to ever repeat Super Bowl titles.
 He went on to become the first head coach to win four Super Bowls (IX, X, XIII, XIV).
 The teams that won Super Bowls IX and X used a run-oriented offense, primarily featuring Franco Harris and blocking back Rocky Bleier.
 Over the next few years, Terry Bradshaw matured into an outstanding passer, and the teams that won Super Bowls XIII and XIV fully utilized the receiving tandem of Lynn Swann and John Stallworth.

 While most of his contemporaries enforced strict curfew rules on its players, Noll was very lax on off-the-field behavior.
 This was shown at Super Bowl IX.
 While Noll's counterpart – Minnesota Vikings head coach Bud Grant – strictly kept his team in their hotel rooms except for practice before the game, Noll told his team upon arriving in New Orleans to go out on Bourbon Street "and get the partying out of your system now."

 Noll was notoriously shy and did not like the media or give many interviews.
 His 1970s teams were so talented that his contributions as head coach (and architect of the team) often were overlooked.
+In 23 seasons as coach in Pittsburgh, Noll did exactly one endorsement deal, doing so as a favor to a friend for Pittsburgh National Bank that saw his face plastered on billboards.
+When asked about why he was at a hospital visiting a friend on the morning of a Steelers game, he stated "You coach during the week.
+There's nothing I could do on a Sunday morning that's going to make my team win.
+My team learns to win Thursday through Saturday."